KevinKra/Notes/services/SWF.md

 The mechanism by which both the _activity workers_ and the _decider_ receive their tasks _(activity tasks and decision tasks respectively)_ **is by polling the Amazon SWF service.**

-**Amazon SWF informs the decider of the state of the workflow by including, with each decision task, a copy of the current workflow execution history.** T**he workflow execution history is composed of events, where an _event_ represents a significant change in the state of the workflow execution.**
+**Amazon SWF informs the decider of the state of the workflow by including, with each decision task, a copy of the current workflow execution history.** **The workflow execution history is composed of events, where an _event_ represents a significant change in the state of the workflow execution.**

 Examples of events would be the: completion of a task, notification that a task has timed out, or the expiration of a timer that was set earlier in the workflow execution.
 The history is a complete, consistent, and authoritative record of the workflow's progress.